 Victims and Sinners, Spiritual Roots of Addiction and Recovery,Linda A. Mercadante (Westminster John Knox Press, January 1996)

-Dr. Mercadante is a personal friend and also an expert on the “SBNR” (spiritual but not religious) phenomenon.
-I helped her with developmental and content editing on Bloomfield Avenue, which traces her spiritual journey from the streets of Newark, N.J., where she grew up in an unchurched household, to the halls of Methodist Theological School of Ohio, where she teaches theology; and Victims and Sinners, which provides a provocative historical and theological analysis of Alcoholics Anonymous, the popular addiction recovery group.
+My friend Dr. Mercadante is a nationally-recognized expert on the “SBNR” (spiritual but not religious) movement.
+I helped her with developmental and content editing on Bloomfield Avenue, which traces her spiritual journey from the streets of Newark, N.J., where she grew up in an unchurched household, to the halls of Methodist Theological School of Ohio; and Victims and Sinners, which provides a provocative historical and theological analysis of Alcoholics Anonymous, the popular addiction recovery group.

 I Believe in the Creator, Dr. James M. Houston (William B. Eerdmans, October 1980)